What actually is an ‘Exercise Library’?

 This means if you sign up when it’s £5 per month, even if the price gets raised to £10 or £15 per month long into the future, you will still only pay £5 per month.

 This is out of a recognition that the library is a constantly developing product.
-I want to show my appreciation for those who have supported me in the earlier stages of development when it was not as comprehensive a product as it may be now.
+I want to show my appreciation for those who have supported me in the earlier stages of development when it was not as comprehensive a product as it may be later down the line.
 So if you are considering signing up but are unsure about it, just know that the longer you wait, eventually the price will increase as the library fills up more and more!

 With all that being said, hopefully I’ve provided you enough information to be able to say whether or not you want to be a member!
-As if you haven’t seen it enough times already, here’s the final register form so you don’t have to scroll up.
+For convenience, here’s the another register form so you don’t have to scroll up.